The Space Law Review: International Treaties

 The principles adopted by the General Assembly reflect and supplement those set out in the UN space treaties.
 Common themes include the need to conduct activities in and relating to outer space in the interests of all states, the need to act in accordance with international law, the importance of cooperation and mutual assistance, and the international responsibility of states for their national activities in and relating to outer space.

 The Remote Sensing Principles are particularly significant given the rise of commercial Earth observation satellite activities, including the commercialised distribution of Earth observation data.
 The Remote Sensing Principles create important distinctions between primary data (raw data acquired by remote sensors and transmitted to the Earth from space), processed data (results of the processing of primary data into a usable form) and analysed information (information resulting from the interpretation of processed data).
-These distinctions have been adopted by regulatory bodies in their laws and policies relating to the ownership of Earth observation data.
+These distinctions have been adopted by regulatory bodies in their laws and policies relating to the ownership and dissemination of Earth observation data.

 IV International Space Station